Quadratic-Labs/fhe-tutorials/TravelRouting/README.md

   1. circuit.zip : use generate_circuit.py to recompile the circuit if necessary (on new network data).
   1. key.zip : cached keys.
 If not present, they will be generated.
   1. paris_quadratic_edges.geojson: map data extracted from OSM (overpass-turbo API).
 See Getting-Started.ipynb for more information.

+## Exploring Shortest-Paths Algorithms
+The demo app uses a single oblivious transfert to achieve privacy, relying on the server to pre-compute every possible combinations.
+However, the server might also want to include trafic data from its users to gain information about estimated time at arrival (ETA).
+In this case, it would be probably infeasible to compute all possible combinations.

+We started this project by investigating solutions where the server would compute shortest-paths on the fly given a graph.
+There are several algorithms to choose from, of which we looked at dijkstra, bellman-ford and floyd-warshall.
+However, their performances are not as expected due to hidden information.

+In fact, a brute force approach like floyd-warshall takes O(N^3)-time.
+Other methods make use of optimisations using stopping criteria, priority queues and other similar constructs.
+It is unclear whether these can bring any advantage in encrypted world as we cannot do if-else constructs.
+Still, this can be subject of further investigation, for exemple via heap implementations.

+## Size of the map
+Origins and destinations are currently restricted to a set of intersections of street segments on a localised region.
+There are 2 improvements that we would like to further investigate.

+The first is to be able to select any point on the network for origin and destination.
+One way to do it would be to compute distance between the origin and the 2 closest intersections (nodes), same for destination, and proceed with current algorithm 4 times.
+However, we expect this to be a rather inefficient way of doing things.

+The second improvement would be the ability to select points far apart, departing from the very localised map to a much larger map.
+Today, this seems to be a hard task to do.
+One possible approach would be to approximate optimum via aggregations first.
+However, this is still very much open.